-With so many house plans available to view on the web and in print magazine, it’s easy to see why so many take a shot at designing a floor plan layout.
-There is nothing wrong with the idea.
-Many of my clients come up with some of their own home design ideas and present them to me.
-However, in order to make the house design work, you have to design in a consistent manner.
+With so many house plans available to view on the internet and in print magazine, it’s easy to see why you or anyone for that matter would take a shot at designing a floor plan layout.
+You may have spotted a flexible floor plan that sparked inspiration for you develop a completely new floor plan arrangement.
+This is great, but in order to make the house design work you have to design in a consistent manner.
 Architectural style, floor plans, and room sizes have to work in unison.
 There has to be a level of design consistency to tie the parts together in a cohesive floor plan layout to achieve the perfect set of house plans to build your dream home.

 Architectural Style and Floor Plan Layout

-The most overlooked part of putting together a floor plan layout is the elevation.
-You can spend days working on the perfect floor plan design, but does the architectural style work with the footprint of your plan?
-My experience with clients suggest less than a 50% possibility.
-First of all, many of the potential homeowners haven’t even consider what style of architecture they’d like the elevation to be.
-In essence, that is putting the cart before the horse if you think about it.
-The two should work in tandem.
-You have to consider whether your design will be a European style or maybe a Early American style house.
+In some cases, a person can be so hung up on the house floor plan that they haven’t even consider what style of architecture they’d like the elevation to be.
+In a way, that is putting the cart before the horse if you think about it.
+The two should work in conjunction and you must consider what style of architecture you are pursuing.
 After all, you don’t want to have the perfect floor plans only to later design the elevations and realize you hate the elevation design, right?

-Knowing the type of home style you desire is important.
+When you design your home from the inside-out, knowing the style of home you desire is important.
 It has a significant impact on how your floor plan layout will come together.
 For instance, a colonial house style will typically have a boxy shape.
 In contrast, Victorian architecture may be littered with protruding offsets, in addition to turrets, or wrapped porches.
 In both cases, you may start with a simple box concept, but the Victorian style by its very design makeup will alter the elevation concept.
-Keep the style of a home in mind while developing the floor plan.
-Remaining mindful is necessary to maintain consistency in the home design process.
+Keep the style of the home in mind while developing the floor plans, as it is necessary to maintain consistency in the home design process.

 Room Sizes